-Without requisite drivers installed, the hardware you try to connect to your PC will fail.
-Manufacturers develop drivers so that the OS running on your machine can work harmoniously with your devices and applications.
+Without the requisite drivers installed, the hardware you try to connect to your PC will fail.
+Manufacturers develop Network drivers so that the OS running on your machine can work harmoniously with your devices and applications.
 Internet WiFi connections can fail if suitable drivers are not installed.
-In this post we will see how to install WiFi driver in Windows 10.
+In this post, we will see how to install the WiFi driver in Windows 11/10.

 To download the WiFi driver, visit your device manufacturer’s website and search for the right driver you would like to install.
-I use an HP laptop so when I install their website and allow then to scan my laptop, it display the drivers or updates available for my device.
+I use an HP laptop so when I install their website and allow them to scan my laptop, it displays the drivers or updates available for my device.